Central Banks and Limitations of Monetary Policy

 Independence

-Different central banks have varying degrees of independence.
-Some have both operational and target independence, meaning they decide interest rates, define and set the inflation rate, and choose the timeframe to meet the target.
+There are also degrees to this independence.
+Some central banks have both operational and target independence, meaning they decide interest rates, define and set the inflation rate, and choose the timeframe to meet the target.
 The ECB is a prime example.
-In contrast, others, like those in New Zealand, Sweden, and the UK, are bound by government-set inflation standards and targets, granting them only operational autonomy.
+In contrast, others, like those in New Zealand, Sweden, and the UK, are bound by government-set inflation standards and targets, granting them only operational independence.

 Credibility